×

 Swot Analysis of "Peer-to-Peer Computing: Back to the Future" written by Robert A. Burgelman, Philip Meza includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that P2p Peer facing as an external strategic factors.
 Some of the topics covered in Peer-to-Peer Computing: Back to the Future case study are - Strategic Management Strategies, and Technology & Operations.

-Some of the macro environment factors that can be used to understand the Peer-to-Peer Computing: Back to the Future casestudy better are - – increasing transportation and logistics costs, central banks are concerned over increasing inflation, talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, increasing energy prices, wage bills are increasing, increasing commodity prices, increasing government debt because of Covid-19 spendings, technology disruption, etc
+Some of the macro environment factors that can be used to understand the Peer-to-Peer Computing: Back to the Future casestudy better are - – increasing government debt because of Covid-19 spendings, talent flight as more people leaving formal jobs, increasing transportation and logistics costs, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, challanges to central banks by blockchain based private currencies, increasing energy prices, etc

 12 Hrs